FaultyTwo/IC8255A-arduino-lib/README.md

 ```C
 int read(char port);
 ```
-Read a byte data from a 8255A port.
+Read a byte data from a port.

 **^Choosing non-existing ports will return as -1.**

 ```C
 int read_c(bool upper);
 ```
-Read a nibble either from lower and upper ports of port C.<br>
+Read a nibble either from (PC4 to PC7) or lower (PC0 to PC3) port of port C.<br>
-Recommended using this method when upper and lower ports of port C use opposite data directions.
+Recommended using this method when upper and lower ports of port C use opposite data directions to each other.

 ```C
 int read_pin(char port, uint8_t pin);